 We got a little bit country

 Country Club that is.
-The iconic Shoal Bay Country Club (SBCC), dating back to the 1930s, has just undergone a multi-million buck makeover that has transformed it into an airy and bright entertainment destination without sacrificing its historic charm.
+The iconic Shoal Bay Country Club (SBCC), dating back to the 1930s, is an airy and bright entertainment destination without sacrificing its historic charm.
 Besides bars and restaurants there’s a lovely cane lounge, and a cool kids’ play area with integrative gaming and dedicated activities, plus live entertainment day and night.

 And a little bit rock and roll